piyushb815/piyushb815/README.md

 - 👋 Hi, I’m Piyush Burate
-- 👀 I’m interested to learn something new.
+- 👀 I’m always interested to learn something new.
-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently learning App Development (Java).
-- 💞️ I’m looking to collaborate on new web dev projects.
+- 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me :
-      > Insta - @piyush.burate
+     > Instagram - @piyush.burate
-      > FB - @piyush.burate.71
+     > Facebook - @piyush.burate.71